etiennedevaux/TheMeatingPlace/README.md

 If the admin changes the username for a use who has created recipes the Python throws up errors due to the inconsistency of data across the tables.
 This error became evident late in the testing and will need to be corrected in a future release.

 ## 8. Deployment

+### 8.1 Deployment Overview

+To successfully run, share, develop and re-use this project the following components have to be deployed

+- Visual Studio Code

+- GitHub Desktop

+- GitHub

+- Python

+- Flask

+- PYMongo

+- MongoDB

+- HEROKU

+### 8.2 Visual Studio Code

 GitHub Pages